Determination of the pion generalized parton distributions at zero skewness: Data Selection

 \section{Data Selection}

 Our analysis relies on a comprehensive set of experimental measurements of the charged pion electromagnetic FF, $F_\pi(t)$, as well as its absolute square, $|F_\pi(t)|^2$, obtained from two main sources: pion electroproduction and elastic pion scattering.
 Pion electroproduction involves measurements of the pion FF extracted from the longitudinal cross section of the exclusive process $e p \to e' \pi^+ n$, where a leading neutron is produced in the final state.
 Elastic pion scattering provides direct measurements of $|F_\pi(t)|^2$ from electron-pion ($e$-$\pi$) scattering experiments.
+In the present analysis, the momentum transfer $t$ lies in the spacelike region ($t < 0$), consistent with the kinematics of pion electroproduction and elastic scattering experiments from which the data are taken.

 The full list of datasets used in this study is summarized in Table~\ref{tab:datasets}, together with the corresponding kinematic ranges and the number of data points, $N_{\mathrm{pts}}$.
 The electroproduction category includes 40 data points covering the range $0.18 < |t| < 9.77~\mathrm{GeV}^2$.
 For the Brauel 1979 dataset~\cite{Brauel:1979zk}, we use the reanalyzed value reported in Volmer 2001~\cite{JeffersonLabFpi:2000nlc}.
 The elastic scattering category is dominated by classic low-$|t|$ data, including 101 data points covering the range $0.0138 < |t| < 0.092~\mathrm{GeV}^2$.
 These measurements provide crucial constraints on the slope of the form factor at the origin and, hence, on the pion charge radius.
 Since these data are free from the model assumptions inherent in electroproduction extractions, they play an important role in our global fit.